The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Introduction

 \subsection{Outline of the results}

 We first present the main results informally, with more precise statements and definitions to follow later.

 A key feature of any reaction network is its {\em rank}, namely, the dimension of the linear subspace spanned by its reaction vectors.
 Given a CRN of rank $r$, all nontrivial dynamics (if any), occurs on invariant sets of dimension at most $r$.
-For this reason, it is trivial that any autonomous ODE model of a CRN with rank less than $2$ cannot have a nonconstant periodic orbit, and hence is incapable of nondegenerate Hopf bifurcation.
+For this reason, it is trivial that any autonomous ODE model of a CRN satisfying conditions for uniqueness of solutions, and with rank less than $2$, cannot have a nonconstant periodic orbit, and hence is incapable of nondegenerate Hopf bifurcation.

-Our interest here is in CRNs with mass action kinetics and which admit nondegenerate oscillation.
+Our interest here is in CRNs with mass action kinetics and which admit nondegenerate oscillation, namely periodic orbits which have exactly one Floquet multiplier equal to $1$ relative to their stoichiometric class (see \cite[Section~2]{bbhAMCrank} for more detail).
 There are many examples of rank-$2$ mass action CRNs admitting nondegenerate oscillation \cite{frank-kamenetsky:salnikov:1943, schnakenberg:1979, escher:1981, csaszar:jicsinszky:turanyi:1982, boros:hofbauer:2021a, boros:hofbauer:2022a}; however if we restrict attention to {\em bimolecular} CRNs, which are often regarded as physically more realistic \cite{erdi:toth:1989}, then the possibilities are more limited.

-While rank-$2$, bimolecular, mass action CRNs can admit periodic orbits, with well-known examples such as the Lotka reactions (see Remark~\ref{remdegenosci}) and the Ivanova reactions, by Theorem~6 in \cite{boros:hofbauer:2022a} they cannot admit {\em nondegenerate} periodic orbits.
-One consequence is that nondegenerate Hopf bifurcation is ruled out in these systems.
+While rank-$2$, bimolecular, mass action CRNs can admit periodic orbits, with well-known examples such as the Lotka reactions (see Remark~\ref{remdegenosci}) and the Ivanova reactions, from the proof of Theorem~6 in \cite{boros:hofbauer:2022a} we can conclude that Hopf bifurcation is ruled out in these systems (see also \cite{pota:1983,pota:1985}).

 As a result, the smallest bimolecular mass action networks admitting Hopf bifurcation must have at least three species and rank at least three.
 They must also have at least four (irreversible) reactions by easy arguments to follow later (see Lemma~\ref{lemmin4reac}).
 Consequently, the study of Hopf bifurcation in bimolecular mass action CRNs begins with networks involving $3$ species and $4$ irreversible reactions and having rank $3$.
-We will refer to such networks as bimolecular $(3,4,3)$ networks.
+We will refer to such networks as $(3,4,3)$ networks.

-There are, up to isomorphism, 14,670 bimolecular $(3,4,3)$ networks which admit positive equilibria, an obvious pre-requisite for Hopf bifurcation.
-The question is which of these networks admit nondegenerate Hopf bifurcation with mass action kinetics?
-That the set of such networks is nonempty was shown by Wilhelm in \cite{Wilhelm2009} (see the discussion section in that paper and see also \cite[Section 5]{boros:hofbauer:2022b} for further analysis of the network found by Wilhelm).